 A huge study at Indiana University, led by Elizabeth Canning, finds that the attitudes of instructors affect the grades their students earned in classes.
 The researchers conducted their study by sending out a simple survey to all the instructors of STEM courses at Indiana University, asking whether professors felt that a student's intelligence is fixed and unchanging or whether they thought it could be developed.
 Then, the researchers were given access to two years' worth of students' grades in those instructors' classes, covering a total of 15,000 students.
 Ars Technica reports: The results showed a surprising difference between the professors who agreed that intelligence is fixed and those who disagreed (referred to as "fixed mindset" and "growth mindset" professors).
 In classes taught by fixed mindset instructors, Latino, African-American, and Native American students averaged grades 0.19 grade points (out of four) lower than white and Asian-American students.
 But in classes taught by "growth mindset" instructors, the gap dropped to just 0.10 grade points.
 No other factor the researchers analyzed showed a statistically significant difference among classes -- not the instructors' experience, tenure status, gender, specific department, or even ethnicity.
 Yet their belief about whether a students' intelligence is fixed seems to have had a sizable effect.

 >Read Replies (0)

-By BeauHD from Slashdot's intimate-intel department
+By BeauHD from Slashdot's call-to-action department

-By BeauHD from Slashdot's shared-revenue department
+By msmash from Slashdot's no-GPS-needed department

-By msmash from Slashdot's growing-demand department
+By msmash from Slashdot's growing-tension department

-By msmash from Slashdot's for-the-record department
+By msmash from Slashdot's ask-away department